Creating the best models requires the best tools. Also, what better option is there than to choose a modelling tool that’s available for free as well.

 - It also has 3D desktop printer options along with STL options.
 Common file types include 3dslash, obj, stl etc.

 SelfCAD packages the complete design-to-print workflow under one umbrella and is an excellent robust 3D modelling application.
 Users can create intricate designs and 3D printable objects.

 - The sotware has an intuitive GUI with a level of simplicity that matches TinkerCAD.
 Users can upload even a flat image and work on it to create 3D models.

-- It’s best ability happens to be a platform that allows for a simple transition to 3D printing and cutting short the requirements for slicing and piping the g-code directly to your computer.
+- It’s best ability happens to be a platform that allows for a simple transition to 3D printing of houses and cutting short the requirements for slicing and piping the g-code directly to your computer.